apapenheim/apapenheim.github.io/_trc/2020identity.md

 ![Nwadike 2020 Merch]({{ site.baseurl }}/images/2020identity/merch/KEN-merch.png)

 No branded merch, as the website is broken.
 That is, of course, unless anyone fancies <a href="https://www.amazon.com/Free-Hugs-Project-Official-T-Shirt/dp/B07L42L55D" target="_blank">the <i>official (??)</i> Free Hugs shirt</a>.
 The type on it is Monotype's glorious and perennially appropriate <a href="https://catalog.monotype.com/family/monotype/impact" target="_blank">Impact</a>.
 The meme font.
 Super.
-I will be noting the cost of every candidate's t-shirt throughout this article, as screen-printed campaign t-shirts are the one fairly homogeneous good that everyone whose merchandise is noted today offers for sale.
+I will be noting the cost of every candidate's t-shirt throughout this article, as printed campaign t-shirts are the one fairly homogeneous good that everyone whose merchandise is noted today offers for sale.
 At $18.95 on Amazon, Kenny's is the least expensive of the lot.

 I think I need a hug now.
 Bonne chance, Ken.
 Or Kenny.
 Either and/or both!